timosalm/tap-overview-workshop/workshop/content/exercises/Tekton-Use.md

 Only Tekton Pipelines will be installed as part of TAP.

-Both, OpenShift Piplines and Jenkins X are based on Tekton.
+Both, OpenShift Pipelines and Jenkins X are based on Tekton.

 ##### Concept model